AspiringDeveloper00/1st_year_of_Uni/Pyscript#1/README.md

-This script receives as import a url and returns the number of br,p,internal links and external links og the html code.
+This script receives as import a url and returns the number of br,p,internal links and external links of the html code.
 Just that haha!